forthy42/net2o/wiki/nsa-backdoor.md

 ## Warrant Canary ##

-This sort of thing I'm doing here is called "warrant canary", named after the canaries used by miners which are more sensitive to poisonous gas leaks than humans.
-The thing would be impossible if the other side would say "continue with business as usual, so that nobody knows we were here".
+This sort of thing I'm doing here is called “warrant canary”, named after the canaries used by miners which are more sensitive to poisonous gas leaks than humans.
+The thing would be impossible if the other side would say “continue with business as usual, so that nobody knows we were here”.
 Takedowns like the one of Lavabit (which was triggered by an NSL) or more recently by TrueCrypt (which we don't know why they did it) aren't such continuations, people can guess that the NSA was there.